datopian/flowershow/README.md

 There is a lot of other exciting stuff we're working on.
 Check [our roadmap](https://flowershow.app/docs/roadmap) to learn more!

-## Version
+## Status
-Alpha, under very active construction 👷‍🏗🚧
+Alpha version, under very active construction 👷‍🏗🚧

 ## Contributing
 If you want to contribute, you are more than welcome!
 You can start by checking our [project backlog](https://github.com/orgs/flowershow/projects/1).

-If you have an idea for improvement, and it doesn't yet have a corresponding issue, simply submit a new one.
+If you have an idea for improvement, and it doesn't have a corresponding issue yet, simply submit a new one.

 If you'd like to work on an existing issue:
 1. Fork the main repository.